 - Understand the user’s expectations.
-The user’s actions help analyze behavior and understand the goal of visiting the site.
-For instance, when he clicks on a menu or forms, it helps guess if he looks for specific services.
+The user’s actions help analyze behavior and understand the goal of visiting the website.
+For instance, when he clicks on a menu or forms, it helps guess if he is looking for specific services.

 The first-click test helps consider each possible user’s action and makes it entirely simple and comfortable.